-- On March 23, 2016, the Board appointed James R. Henderson to serve as the Chief Executive Officer ModusLink Corporation, the Company's principal operating subsidiary; and on June 17, 2016, the Board appointed Mr. Henderson to serve as the Company's President and Chief Executive Officer.
-Mr. Henderson replaced John J. Boucher, whose employment with the Company ended March 23, 2016.
-On June 17, 2016, the Board appointed Louis J. Belardi to serve as the Company's Executive Vice President, Chief Financial Officer and Secretary effective June 27, 2016.
-Mr. Belardi replaced Joseph B. Sherk, who, until June 27, 2016, acted as the Company's Principal Financial Officer, Principal Accounting Officer and Corporate Controller pursuant to the Management Services Agreement, as amended, with SP Corporate then Steel Services Ltd (fka SPH Services, Inc.).
-Warren G. Lichtenstein, the Chairman of our Board, served as the Company's interim CEO from March 28, 2016, to June 17, 2016.
+Henderson - On March 23, 2016, the Board appointed Mr. Henderson to serve as the Chief Executive Officer of ModusLink; and on June 17, 2016, the Board appointed Mr. Henderson to serve as the Company's President and Chief Executive Officer.
+Mr. Henderson subsequently resigned from his position as Chief Executive Officer of ModusLink, effective October 31, 2018, and resigned from his positions as President and Chief Executive Officer of the Company, effective upon the filing of the Original Form 10-K on December 4, 2018.
+Mr. Lichtenstein, the Company's Executive Chairman, assumed the additional role of Interim Chief Executive Officer of the Company effective upon Mr. Henderson's resignation from the Company.
+Mr. Lichtenstein had previously served as the Company's Interim CEO from March 28, 2016, to June 17, 2016.
 On June 17, 2016, the Board appointed Mr. Lichtenstein as Executive Chairman.
-Mr. Lichtenstein was not separately compensated for serving as interim Chief Executive Officer or for serving as Executive Chairman.
-Mr. Lichtenstein is set forth on the Director Compensation Table. - (1) Represents amounts earned under the Company's Fiscal 2017 Management Incentive Plan.
-The Company did not establish a Management Incentive Plan in fiscal 2016. - (2) Amounts set forth in this column represent employer 401(k) plan matching cash contributions. - (3) Represents a signing bonus paid to Mr. Belardi in connection with commencing employment with the Company.
+Mr. Lichtenstein was not separately compensated for serving as Interim Chief Executive Officer or for serving as Executive Chairman.
+Mr. Lichtenstein's compensation is set forth on the Director Compensation Table.